The Science of Military Strategy

 Taylor Fravel explains that while The Science of Military Strategy is not an official policy, strategy or doctrine of China, it is a collective effort by numerous notable military strategists in the PLA Academy of Military Science, therefore it is an important starting point for examining Chinese military strategy.
 Further, the AMS SMS play a part in the formation of PLA's operational roles.
 The PLA National Defense University (NDU) also has a publication called The Science of Military Strategy.
 Editions include – 1999, 2015 and 2017.
 The NDU editions are notable because they are edited by senior most leadership.
 Both the academy's and the university's editions are used in graduate courses.
-Updation of the book lags behind the publication of new strategic guidelines by many years.
+Updates of the book lag the publication of new strategic guidelines by many years.

 2001

 The 2001 edition is 40% longer than the 2013 edition.
 The 2001 edition attempted to cover as many dimensions of warfare as possible.
 Chapters in the 2001 edition included "strategic decision-making, war preparations, war control, strategic deterrence, principles for strategic actions, strategic offense, strategic defense, strategic maneuver, strategic air raids and counter-air raids, strategic information operations, and strategic support".
 Newer topics in the 2013 edition such as space and cyber strategy are not covered in the 2001 edition The English version of the 2001 edition was purposely revealed to an overseas audience 2005 onwards.